maximegris/angular-electron/README.md

 - Run your app in a production environment
 - Package your app into an executable file for Linux, Windows & Mac

+/!\ Hot reload only pertains to the renderer process.
+The main electron process is not able to be hot reloaded, only restarted.

 /!\ Angular 8.x CLI needs Node 10.9 or later to works correctly.

 ## Getting Started